| Dietary Calcium has recently been associated with weight loss. More

 both kidney stones and symptoms of PMS.
 Plus it just may be more effective

+than most common weight-loss drugs on the market today!
 In a recent 16-week study, a very high calcium diet produced greater

 weight loss than the average weight loss shown in one year in studies